nitinbravi/web/_pages/About.md

 My former volunteering activities include being an English Tutor for students in a non English medium school as part of the IISc Notebook Drive (2014-2015) and being a Volunteer at [Charlie’s Animal Rescue Centre (CARE)](https://charlies-care.com), Bangalore (2017).

+I love to travel and enjoy a good trek.
 During my free time, I like to pick up a book and read (personally, I prefer non-fictional ones) or go cycling.
 I am currently interested in the [physics of photography](https://sites.google.com/site/marclevoylectures/) and I am trying to pick up a thing or two about the art of making short movies.